TREE SERVICE : EMERGENCY ROUTING + PHOTO ESTIMATE INTAKE

 Stronger first response makes the business feel more referable before the human team even takes over.

-A strong tree company should not depend on the owner checking missed calls at night, the estimator manually rescuing every hot opportunity, or the crew lead becoming the emergency front desk during weather events.
+A strong tree company should not depend on you checking missed calls at night, the estimator manually rescuing every hot opportunity, or the crew lead becoming the emergency front desk during weather events.

 The strongest tree companies do not just cut better.
 They answer and advance demand fast enough to keep the job.